-The net income tax expense was \$31,180 in 2006 and the tax benefit was \$867,361, and \$455,753, in 2005 and 2004, respectively.
-The net current deferred tax asset was \$625,000 and the non-current deferred tax asset was \$1,250,000 at January 31, 2007 and the net current deferred tax asset was \$601,000 and the non current deferred tax asset was \$1,274,000 at January 31, 2006.
+The net income tax expense was \$11,400 in 2007, \$31,180 in 2006 and a tax benefit of \$867,361, in 2005.
+The net current deferred tax asset was \$1,690,000 at January 31, 2008 and the net current deferred tax asset was \$625,000 and the non current deferred tax asset was \$1,250,000 at January 31, 2007.
 A key assumption in the determination of the book tax benefit or (provision) is the amount of the valuation allowance required to reduce the related deferred tax assets.
 A valuation allowance reduces the deferred tax assets to a level which will, more likely than not, be realized.
 Whether the deferred tax assets will be realized depends on the generation of future taxable income during the periods in which the deferred tax asset become deductible.
-The net deferred tax assets reflect management's estimate of the amount which will, more likely than not, reduce future taxable income.
+The net deferred tax assets reflect management's estimate of the amount which will, more likely than not, reduce future taxable income

-As of January 31, 2007, Streamline Health believes that a valuation allowance is required to reduce a portion of the deferred tax assets, primarily relating to certain net operating loss carry forwards, for the following reasons:
+As of January 31, 2008, Streamline Health believes that a valuation allowance is required to reduce a portion of the deferred tax assets, primarily relating to certain net operating loss carry forwards, for the following reasons:

-Although Streamline Health generated approximately \$1,913,000 of earnings before income taxes during the three-year period ended January 31, 2007, there can be no assurance that Streamline Health will be able to achieve consistent profitability on a quarterly or annual basis or be able to sustain or increase its revenue growth in future periods and believes historical operating results may not be indicative of the future performance of Streamline Health in the near or long-term.
-Streamline Health has incurred net losses as indicated by the carry forwards of approximately \$28,000,000.
+Although Streamline Health generated approximately \$1,087,000 of earnings before income taxes during the three-year period ended January 31, 2008, there can be no assurance that Streamline Health will be able to achieve consistent profitability on a quarterly or annual basis or be able to sustain or increase its revenue growth in future periods and believes historical operating results may not be indicative of the future performance of Streamline Health in the near or long-term.
+Streamline Health has incurred net losses as indicated by the carry forwards of approximately \$29,000,000